 ZAE-Bayern was founded about 25 years ago.
-It started in 1991 with five departments at the universities of Würzburg, Munich and Erlangen.
-Today there are two scientific departments, each led by a scientific director and a division manager.
+It started in 1991 with five departments at the universities of Würzburg, Munich, and Erlangen.
+Today there are two scientific departments, each led by one executive and one scientific director as well as two heads of division.

 The thematic orientation of the Energy Efficiency Division is on the research and development of functional materials for energy technology, related components and systems.
 Here, the focus is on the development and optimization of materials and highly efficient systems for thermal insulation.
 This includes in particular vacuum super insulation and high-temperature insulation as well as solar energy systems for daylighting and low-energy architecture.
 Further fields of activity are the development and optimization of nanoporous carbon aerogels for use in high-temperature thermal insulation systems, the development of low-emitting ceramics and coatings as well as the research and development of organic solar cells and electronics.
 A broad range of know-how from the fields of new materials, innovative components and thermal management is available.